railwayapp/docs/src/pages/deploy/monorepo.md

 for more details.**

 A "monorepo" is roughly defined as a single repository that contains multiple runnable components.
-For example, a web app may have both frontend and backend component, which could be completely isolated from one another or share a subset of common code between them.
+For example, a web app may have both a frontend and backend component, which could be completely isolated from one another or share a subset of common code between them.

-Railway provides a few features to help improve support for deploying monorepos and plan to make this even better in the future.
+Railway provides a few features to help improve support for deploying monorepos of various types.

 **[Isolated Monorepo](#isolated-monorepo)**<br/>
-A repository that contains components that are completely isolated to the directory they are within (eg. JS frontend and Python backend)
+A repository that contains components that are completely isolated to the directory they are contained in (eg. JS frontend and Python backend)

 **[Shared Monorepo](#shared-monorepo)**<br/>
-A repository that contains components that all share code or configuration from the root directory (eg. Yarn workspace or Lerna project)
+A repository that contains components that share code or configuration from the root directory (eg. Yarn workspace or Lerna project)

 ## Isolated Monorepo